dd010101/vyos-jenkins/readme.md

 There are two logs you should check for pointers.

 1) In Jenkins - find the job/packages of your interest - select branch of interest and find last run with `Git SHA1: ...`.
-There may be other runs without `Git SHA1: ...` - those aren't build run, those are branch indexing runs that check if package needs rebuild - ignore those.
+There may be other runs without `Git SHA1: ...` - those aren't build runs, those are branch indexing runs that check if package needs rebuild - ignore those.
+If you don't see any runs then use the **Build now** action to trigger new build run.
 2) The `uncron.service` has log file you can access via `journalctl --no-pager -b -u uncron.service`, look for package in question and check if there isn't error output or `Job exited with code 0` other than 0.